A Random 22-Year-Old Stole Billions Worth Of Bitcoin From Silk Road… And Just Sat On The Secret Fortune For A Decade… Then He Was Arrested.

 After transferring the money to his own legitimate accounts, James Zhong proceeded to sit on the money for a decade.
 He moved to Miami and launched a real estate development business.

-When the FBI raided Zhong's home, they found the device that held the keys to a multi-billion-dollar crypto wallet in a popcorn tin tucked away in his bathroom closet.
+When the FBI raided Zhong's home on November 9, 2021, they found the device that held the keys to a multi-billion-dollar crypto wallet in a popcorn tin tucked away in his bathroom closet.

 Following the seizure, Zhong voluntarily surrendered another 1,000 bitcoins to investigators, and he's also pledged to cooperate to find the remaining missing tokens and provide technical know-how to access them.